 WHY BOTHER WITH AN ORDERLY LIFE?

 1. To reduce stress on the body, which greatly improves one’s health.
-The body likes stability and moderation, as do the souls that inhabit the body.
-It makes their jobs easier.
+The human body thrives on stability and moderation.

 2. To have more joy and happiness.
 There is joy in economic security, family, in work and careers, and in the social interaction that occurs in middle class communities.
 These are among the most important ways that human beings become happy and content.

 3. For development.
 Development, as we use this word on this website, is greatly aided by a relatively stable living situation that often occurs with people in the middle class.

 Very poor people often must work hard and may have trouble affording a development program.
 Very wealthy people often travel too much, may work long hours, and may party too much.
 These activities interfere with development.
 However, if one has leisure time, following a development program is an excellent use of that time.

 IS AN ORDERED LIFE BORING?

 For most people, the middle class or ordered life is wonderful.
 It is not a boring life because one has one’s friends, family, occupation and often hobbies, as well.

 There can be a sort of mundane quality to the ordered life, but people realize it is helpful, in most cases, to prolong life and assure safety and security.

 For a few people, the ordered life is boring.
 These are the people known as gypsies, hippies, vagabonds or wanderers.
 They want to live totally free, with no responsibilities.
 They generally do not hold regular jobs, often like drugs and loose sexual morality, do not believe much in the nuclear family, usually have little money but don’t care, often live on welfare, and prefer to live “free as the wind”.